Are you using LinkedIn hashtags?

-Add hashtags – using the # symbol – in the body of your post or at the end of the message:
+Add hashtag – using the # symbol – in the body of your post or at the end of the message:

 How to add hashtags to your LinkedIn articles

-From the homepage, click ‘Write an article’ under the status update field.
+From the homepage, click ‘Write article’ under the status update field.
 You can include hashtags in the body or at the end of your article, like the post update above.

 How to add hashtags to your LinkedIn comments